Robert Steven Rhine

 Robert Steven Rhine, also known by his pen name Corpsy, is an American writer and actor.
 He is the founder, publisher, and "Deaditor-in-Chief" of Girls and Corpses, a horror-comedy magazine.
+He received the Boobs and Blood "Artist of the Year" Award in Sept.
+2025.

 Biography

 He is the son of Larry Rhine.

 Acting

 Rhine has appeared in over a two dozen plays (including two L.A. premieres), television, features, print and commercials.
 Rhine also portrayed Rod Serling for director Joe Dante's "The Twilight Zone Tower of Terror" ride at Disney's Hollywood Studios.
 Coincidentally, Rhine met Rod Serling, who was an acquaintance of his family, several times when he was ten years old.
 In 2019 Rhine starred in Exorcism at 60,000 Feet, also serving as a scriptwriter and producer.